 “A fluidity structure composed with symbols and breath.”

-We breathe so that we speak, language is a fundamental element of our civilization.
+We breathe to speak; language is a fundamental element of our civilization.
 When our societies evolve, language will transform bit by bit.
-From Quipu to Alphabet, humans invented methods for communication in relation to their surroundings.
+From Quipu to Alphabet, humans invented methods for communication concerning their surroundings.

 In the age of digitisation, we translated our language into different formats of information technology standards.
-Those technologies constrain our choice of word, and reform our language indirectly.
-Behind all the computer documents, there are inexplicable machine languages and programming languages which update once in a while.
-Those hidden layers of languages which are not obvious to the public.
-Due to these continuous changes, we are alienated with our own language by our technologies.
+Those technologies constrain our choice of words and reform our language indirectly.
+Behind all the computer documents, there are inexplicable machine languages and programming languages that update once in a while.
+That hidden layers are not obvious.
+Due to these continuous changes, our technologies alienated we from our language.
 Strangely, we peacefully accepted and gradually limited to an on-screen text box, waiting for the automatic correction or word suggestions.
-Is the computer helping us to express or affecting our expression ?
+Is the computer helping us to express or affecting our expression?

 To show the fluidity of language and the uncertainty of digital languages.
-Pneuma.to collects the audience's breath into a visual structure composed by distorted symbols and sound.
-With the wireless detector, audiences use their vocal cord where they produce meaningful sounds and vocabularies to control and produce the on screen symbols.
-After that they can only wait for those symbols to combine into a meaningful word.
+Pneuma.to collects the audience's breath into a visual structure composed of distorted symbols and sound.
+Then, with the wireless detector, audiences use their vocal cord to produce meaningful sounds and vocabularies to control and produce the on-screen symbols.
+After that, they can only wait for those symbols to combine into a meaningful word.